zenodante/PicoCalc-micropython-driver/README.md

-Micropython drivers for PicoCalc
+# MICROPYTHON DRIVERS FOR PICOCALC

+## KEYBOARD DRIVER IN PYTHON
-Keyboard driver in python : Done (not tested yet, havn't got my PicoCalc...)
+Done (not tested yet, haven't got my PicoCalc...)

+## ILI9488 DRIVER IN C MODULE/PYTHON
-ILI9488 driver in C module/ python : C part has been done for fast 4,8 bit LUT operation, frameBuf based class in python in progress.
+C part has been done for fast 4,8 bit LUT operation, frameBuf based class in python in progress.

+## SPEAKER DRIVER
-Speaker driver: N/A
+N/A

+## FUTURE PLAN
-After I got my PicoCalc, I will compiler a micropython firmware with REPL redirection to TFT and i2c keyboard and ulab module.
+After I got my PicoCalc, I will compile a micropython firmware with REPL redirection to TFT and i2c keyboard and ulab module.